cloudbank-project/burnop/aws-ec2-start-stop.md

 > a test EC2 instance and only when you are satisfied everything is working properly should you re-point
 > the Lambda functions at your work instance.
 >
-> To be super-safe do these two things on your valuable EC2 work instance:
+> To be super-safe do these two things with your valuable EC2 work instance:
-> - Turn on Terminate protection for the instance
+> - Turn on Terminate protection for the instance.
+This makes it harder to delete.
 > - Save the work instance as an Amazon Machine Image (AMI) (allows you to reconstitute your instance should it accidentally be terminated)